AntonyI1/antony-portfolio-website/CURRENT_STATUS.md

 - Page transitions (fade-in)
 - Footer with social links

+### ✅ SEO & Meta Tags (NEW in Session 5)
+- Dynamic meta tags on all pages
+- Open Graph tags for social sharing
+- Twitter Card support
+- Page-specific titles and descriptions
+- Article type for blog posts

 ### ✅ Components Created
 **Layout:**
 - Header with navigation
 - Footer with social links
 - Layout wrapper
 - ThemeToggle

+**Common:**
+- Tag component (NEW in Session 5) - reusable for blog tags and filters

 **Home:**
 - Hero section